-- (1) National Fire Codes (with the exception of NFPA 5000 - Building Construction and Safety Code), as published by the National Fire Protection Association shall be used exclusively for determining and maintaining life safety requirements for all occupancies in the new and existing facilities.
+- National Fire Codes (with the exception of NFPA 5000 - Building Construction and Safety Code), as published by the National Fire Protection Association shall be used exclusively for determining and maintaining life safety requirements for all occupancies in the new and existing facilities.
 If a conflict should arise between the National Fire Codes (NFC) and any other model codes on an issue of life safety, the NFC shall take precedence. - (2) International Building Code (IBC) as published by the International Code Council unless another model building code is specified in the contract.
 The International Residential Code (IRC) will be used as it applies to staff quarters. - (3) International Residential Code (IRC) as published by the International Code Council is applicable for the construction of single-family houses, twofamily houses (duplexes) and buildings consisting of three or more townhome units.
-All buildings within the scope of the IRC are limited to three stories above grade plane. - (4) Guidelines for Design and Construction documents as published by the Facility Guidelines Institute: - Guidelines for Design and Construction of Hospitals - Guidelines for Design and Construction of Outpatient Facilities - Guidelines for Design and Construction of Residential Health, Care, and Support Facilities - (5) Guidance from the Center for Medicare and Medicaid Service (CMMS) and organizations with "deemed" status to act on their behalf, specifically, the Comprehensive Accreditation Manuals, as published by The Joint Commission for the following, as appropriate for the project occupancy: - Hospitals: the Official Handbook (CAMH) - Critical Access Hospitals (CAMCAH) - Ambulatory Care (CAMAC) - (6) Architectural Barriers Act (ABA) Standards as published by the United States Access Board.
-(ADA does not apply to Federal facilities). - (7) National Historic Preservation Act, 36 CFR 68.
+All buildings within the scope of the IRC are limited to three stories above grade plane. - (4) Guidelines for Design and Construction documents as published by the Facility Guidelines Institute: - Guidelines for Design and Construction of Hospitals - Guidelines for Design and Construction of Outpatient Facilities - Guidelines for Design and Construction of Residential Health, Care, and Support Facilities - (5) Guidance from the Center for Medicare and Medicaid Service (CMMS) and organizations with "deemed" status to act on their behalf, specifically, the Comprehensive Accreditation Manuals, as published by The Joint Commission for the following, as appropriate for the project occupancy:

-- (8) The Clean Water Act, section 402, National Pollutant Discharge Elimination System (NPDES) General Permit for Stormwater Discharges from Construction Activities. - (9) EPAct, Energy Policy Act of 2005 - (10) Energy Independence and Security Act (EISA) of 2007 - (11) Technical Guidance on Implementing the Stormwater Runoff Requirements for Federal Projects under Section 438 of the Energy Independence and Security Act - EPA 841-B-09-001 - (12) Radon Gas Indoor Radon Abatement Act (IRAA) and/or state/local indoor radon requirements, including the Technical Handbook for Environmental Health and Engineering, Volume III, Part 21-2.4 - Radon Control and Mitigation, whichever is more stringent. - (13) Energy Conservation Standards for New Federal Commercial and Multi-Family High-Rise Residential Buildings and New Federal Low-Rise Residential Buildings - 10 CFR Parts 433, 434, and 435. - (14) ASHRAE/IESNA 90.1 Energy Standard for Buildings Except Low-Rise Residential Buildings. - (15) International Energy Conservation Code (IECC) as published by the International Code Council. - (16) ASME Boiler and Pressure Vessel Code, Section II. - (17) ASHRAE 62.1 Ventilation & Acceptable Indoor Air Quality. - (18) ANSI/ASHRAE/ASHE 170 Ventilation of Health Care Facilities. - (19) ASHRAE 62.2 Ventilation & Acceptable Indoor Air Quality in Low-Rise Residential Buildings. - (20) Referenced IHS Technical Handbook reference sections. - (21) National Council for Radiation Protection and Measurement (NCRP) Reports #145 (Radiation Protection in Dentistry) and #147 (Structural Shielding Design for Medical X-Ray Imaging Facilities). - (22) ASCE 41 Seismic Evaluation and Retrofit of
+- Hospitals: the Official Handbook (CAMH) - Critical Access Hospitals (CAMCAH) - Ambulatory Care (CAMAC) - (6) Architectural Barriers Act (ABA) Standards as published by the United States Access Board.
+(ADA does not apply to Federal facilities). - (7) National Historic Preservation Act, 36 CFR 68. - (8) The Clean Water Act, section 402, National Pollutant Discharge Elimination System (NPDES) General Permit for Stormwater Discharges from Construction Activities. - (9) EPAct, Energy Policy Act of 2005 - (10) Energy Independence and Security Act (EISA) of 2007 - (11) Technical Guidance on Implementing the Stormwater Runoff Requirements for Federal Projects under Section 438 of the Energy Independence and Security Act - EPA 841-B-09-001 - (12) Radon Gas Indoor Radon Abatement Act (IRAA) and/or state/local indoor radon requirements, including the Technical Handbook for Environmental Health and Engineering, Volume III, Part 21-2.4 - Radon Control and Mitigation, whichever is more stringent. - (13) Energy Conservation Standards for New Federal Commercial and Multi-Family High-Rise Residential Buildings and New Federal Low-Rise Residential Buildings - 10 CFR Parts 433 subpart A, 4, and 435 subpart A. - (14) ASHRAE/IESNA 90.1 Energy Standard for Buildings Except Low-Rise Residential Buildings. - (15) International Green Construction Code (IgCC). - (16) International Energy Conservation Code (IECC) as published by the International Code Council. - (17) ASME Boiler and Pressure Vessel Code, Section II. - (18) ASHRAE 62.1 Ventilation & Acceptable Indoor Air Quality. - (19) ANSI/ASHRAE/ASHE 170 Ventilation of Health Care Facilities.